ximispot/woody/docs/guide/grouping.md

 ---

 :::info
-In general, the Group functionality in Fiber behaves similarly to ExpressJS.
+In general, the Group functionality in Woody behaves similarly to ExpressJS.
 Groups are declared virtually and all routes declared within the group are flattened into a single list with a prefix, which is then checked by the framework in the order it was declared.
-This means that the behavior of Group in Fiber is identical to that of ExpressJS.
+This means that the behavior of Group in Woody is identical to that of ExpressJS.
 :::

 ## Paths